 If you test positive to COVID-19 using either a PCR test or rapid antigen test (RAT), book a telehealth appointment with your doctor.
 They will advise whether you can have an oral COVID-19 antiviral medicine.

 If your doctor recommends that you take an oral COVID-19 antiviral medicine, you will need a prescription.
-You need to start taking the medicine as soon as possible after symptoms of COVID-19 began (ideally within 5 days) to be effective.

 If you live in Queensland, New South Wales, South Australia or Victoria, you can call the National Coronavirus Helpline on 1800 020 080 for an initial assessment of your eligibility for oral COVID-19 antiviral medication.
 The helpline will help connect you to a doctor for further assessment and a prescription.